 A construction labourer is employed to carry out various manual labour jobs on a construction site.

-What Qualifications Do I Need To Become a Site Manager?
+What Qualifications Do I Need To Become a Construction Labourer?

 The first thing you will need in order to get on a construction site is the CSCS (Green) Labourer card.
 This card is imperative for you to get on site to show that you have knowledge of health and safety on a construction site.